 M. Peeples: We’ve got to do more to help Americans prevent and/or delay chronic diseases, which often occur together.
 For example, it’s common for a person to have obesity, high blood pressure, heart disease and type 2 diabetes.

 A recent FDA announcement about a new “Nutrition Innovation Strategy”, notes that nearly 70% of U.S. adults are now overweight or obese and that “poor nutrition plays a role in these patterns of chronic and preventable disease.”4 A goal of FDA’s new strategy is to reduce preventable death and disease with the use of consumer-friendly, understandable Nutrition Facts labels and health claims on foods, implementation of the long awaited restaurant menu labeling and reducing the sodium count in foods to help reduce high blood pressure, which increases the risk of strokes and heart attacks.

-From your world of digital health and digital therapeutics, how do you believe these tools can reduce costs prior to ADA’s next economic costs analysis in 2022?
+From your world of digital health solutions, how do you believe these tools can reduce costs prior to ADA’s next economic costs analysis in 2022?

 M. Peeples: Integrating proven digital health tools into the self-care and coordination of care between people and their healthcare providers can assist all involved in myriad ways.
 Digital health tools can support the daily tasks and problem-solving associated with managing diabetes and its comorbidities such as hypertension.
 These tools can track and analyze patient generated health data (PGHD) to monitor chronic conditions which can then be shared digitally with their providers for focused conversations that engage the person in their disease self-care and management, assist in optimizing treatment over time and deal with and averting potential costly emergency situations.